PEC-CSS/slowmokit/docs/methods/linear_model/logistic_regression.md

 # Logistic Regression

-Logistic Regression model using stochastic gradient descent.
+Logistic Regression model using mini batch gradient descent.

 LogisticRegression fits a linear model with coefficients $w\  =\  [(w_1, w_2, … , w_p),(w_1, w_2, … , w_p)..]$, where $p$ is number of features and height will be equals to number of classes, to minimize the residual sum of squares between the observed targets in the dataset, and the probabilities predicted by the logistic approximation.